 The hearing included further testimony by both the applicants and a consultant hired by the town on the level of wireless coverage that currently exists in the area surrounding Temple Beth David.

 David Maxson of Isotrope Wireless, whom the Town of Westwood hired to review the application for further analysis, presented several maps that portrayed the current coverage area for both T-Mobile and MetroPCS, which showed the results of various drive tests and any potential "gaps" in coverage both in vehicles and in buildings.

 "The applicant has demonstrated areas where residential coverage is substantially below their thresholds in locations that the proposed facility would address," Maxson said.

-On the flip side, Ricardo Souza, who represented the applicants, introduced a newly-hired expert, Dan Goulet of C Squared Systems, whom the applicants hired after the last meeting in May.
+On the flip side, Ricardo Souza, who represented the applicants, introduced a newly-hired expert, Dan Goulet of C Squared Systems, whom the applicants hired after .
 Souza said he felt having additional data from a third party would be beneficial to the Board in making a decision.